-Our focus for 2020-2021 shifted from inquiry-based learning towards something new and directly connected to our current passions, wonderings, and needs.
+Our focus for 2021-2022 continues to be directly connected to our current passions, wonderings, and needs.
 Over the past year, our staff re-scanned the strengths and needs of our learners to find a new direction for our school story.
-Last year, we saw many new areas of growth in our school.
+Previously, we saw many new areas of growth in our school.
 In some divisions, our staff and students are participating in the Student Reporting Policy Pilot (SRPP) and the use of digital portfolios for assessment and reporting.
-Other classes are using reading assessments to support leveled literacy intervention.
+Other classes are using reading assessments to support levelled literacy intervention.
 And in some areas, our teachers, staff, and students are exploring the creation of self-regulation spaces and flexible learning environments.
 Another common thread through the school is the inclusion of social-emotional learning strategies and tools to help our students self-regulate.